Hi, I’m Michael 👋

 Creating value out of thin air.

-• Fourth Year Integrated Masters in Computer Science
+• Final Year Integrated Masters in Computer Science

 @ Royal Holloway, University of London